isomerpages/moe-ast-moehc/_school-histories/Schools/Bedok Green Secondary School.md

 #### **School History**
 Bedok Green Secondary School opened its doors to students in 2001 at its holding school located at Bedok South Road.
 In the following year, the school moved to new premises at 360 Bedok Avenue 3.
 The flag was lowered for the last time at the holding school and everyone then walked with great excitement to the new school building.
 To mark the occasion, a bamboo plant from the holding school was planted at the new campus.
 The new building was officially opened in 2003.

-Since 2001, Bedok Green Secondary’s teaching staff has grown from the original 14 to the current 112 in 2020 supported by 24 non- teaching staff.
-The school’s pupil enrolment has also increased from 400 in 2001 to 1056 in 2020.
+Since 2001, Bedok Green Secondary’s teaching staff has grown from the original 14 to the current&nbsp;112 in 2020&nbsp;supported by&nbsp;24&nbsp;non- teaching staff.
+The school’s pupil enrolment has also increased from 400 in 2001 to 1056 in&nbsp;2020.

 In 2015, Bedok Green Secondary School was accorded the Applied Learning Programme called ‘ilnquire. iInnovate’, and the Learning for Life Programme, ‘Building Character and Values through Performing Arts’.

 Principals:<br>
-\- Mrs Song Geok Hua (2001–2004)<br>
+* Mrs Song Geok Hua (2001–2004)<br>
-\- Mdm Tay Siok Hwa (2005–2011)<br>
+* Mdm Tay Siok Hwa (2005–2011)<br>
-\- Mr Lim Yu Kee (2012–2018)<br>
+* Mr Lim Yu Kee (2012–2018)<br>
-\- Mr Boy Eng Seng (2018–present)
+* Mr Boy Eng Seng (2018–present)

 #### **Key Milestones**